Commando53/Anomoly.KitsPlus/README.md

 -   `command_kit_redeemed` - The message sent to the player when they successfully redeem a kit
 -   `command_kit_max_usage` - The message sent to the player when they have used all of their kit usages
 -   `command_kit_usage_left` - The message sent to the player when they have kit usages left

+-   `command_kit_paid` - The message sent to the player when they successfully paid the cost of a kit
+-   `command_kit_not_enough_balance` - The message sent to the player when they dont have enough balance for the kit

 -   `command_kits_list` - The message sent to the player when they list all available kits